 - Medical provider networks

-By understanding how the insurance company calculates your workers’ compensation premium, you can take the necessary steps to have a positive impact on your loss experience.
+By understanding how the insurance company calculates your workers’ compensation premium, you can take the necessary steps to positively impact your loss experience.
 This will assist you in lowering your experience modification factor and lowering your work comp insurance premium.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.